-- Over 75% of E. coli O157 illnesses were attributed to Vegetable Row Crops (such as leafy vegetables) and Beef. - The credibility intervals for the Beef and Vegetable Row Crops categories overlapped, indicating no statistically significant difference between their estimated attribution percentages. - No illnesses were attributed to Pork, Eggs, or Oils-Sugars.
+- Nearly 75 percent of E. coli O157 illnesses were attributed to Vegetable Row Crops (such as leafy vegetables) and Beef. - The credibility intervals for the Beef and Vegetable Row Crops and Beef categories overlapped, indicating no statistically significant difference between their estimated attribution percentages. - No illnesses were attributed to Pork, Eggs, or Oils-Sugars.

-Figure 4: Estimated percentage of foodborne Listeria monocytogenes illnesses (with 90% credibility intervals) for 2015, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States
+Figure 4: Estimated percentage of foodborne Listeria monocytogenes illnesses (with 90% credibility intervals) for 2016, in descending order, attributed to each of 17 food categories, based on multi-year outbreak data, United States